 When it comes to the two digital assets people valued most — photos and videos — respondents ranked which images would be the most painful to lose.
 Most people (62%) chose photos and videos of children.
 Images of people no longer with us also ranked highly, with 65% of respondents having saved pictures and videos of loved ones who passed away, and 53% naming those digital images as the most precious ones they have.

 Although only 1 in 5 (20%) of people chose photos and videos of pets as the most painful images to lose, that category ranks higher than wedding (18%) and travel (12%) images.
+To reduce the risk of losing your photos, make sure to back them up on an external hard drive.
+Even if the hard drive fails, there are recovery options.

 People are attached to digital assets from past relationships